aldryn/aldryn-docs/docs/tutorial/commandline/local_project_setup.rst

 Launch the project
 ==================

 ``setup`` builds the project and only needs to be run once.
-From now onwards, you can launch it at any time from within the directory ``setup`` created with the ``up`` command::
+From now on, you can launch it at any time from within the directory ``setup`` created with the ``up`` command::

     cd acme-website